How to Learn Python the Right Way

 - Go to Python meetups in your area and find people working on interesting projects.

 - See if any local nonprofits are looking for volunteer developers.
+You can explore opportunities on platforms like Catchafire or Volunteer HQ.

 - Browse through other people’s blog posts to find interesting project ideas.
+Start with Python posts on DEV Community.

 - Think of tools that would make your everyday life easier.
 Then, build them.